clock icon

 This automatic data entry is then used to inform decisions to improve processes and address any issues that may arise.
 These factories use advanced process automation technologies such as Artificial Intelligence (AI) and Machine Learning to analyze data, drive automated processes, and learn as they go.[1][4]

-These technologies are used to perform repetitive and tedious tasks or dangerous activities that would be difficult or unsafe for humans to do.
+Smart factories also employ automated manufacturing technology to perform repetitive and tedious tasks or dangerous activities that would be difficult or unsafe for humans to do.
+In addition to enhancing safety, this streamlines production and cut costs for on-demand production,

 These new factories also use digital technologies such as the industrial Internet of Things (IoT), cloud computing, and Big Data analytics to connect and integrate different parts of the manufacturing process, making it easier to manage and optimize production.